-One three-hour in-person lab section per week (there are three scheduled options), held in the Elizabeth May Centre for Geocomputation (LSC-2012).
-This location may be moved to the new teaching lab (LSC-3111) if construction is completed before the end of the semester, Students are permitted to contact the scheduled Teaching Assistant via MS-TEAMS with questions during their scheduled lab section if they are unable to attend In-person.
+A three-hour in-person lab section per week, held on Thursdays from 5:35 pm to 8:25 pm in the Elizabeth May Centre for Geocomputation (LSC-2012).
+This location may be moved to LSC-3111 if construction of the new computer lab is completed mid-semester.
+Students are permitted to contact the lab Instructor via MS-TEAMS with questions during their scheduled lab section if they are unable to attend In-person.